 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which is intended to increase transparency and comparability among organizations by requiring the recognition of right-of-use ("ROU") assets and lease liabilities on the balance sheet.
 In July 2018, the FASB issued additional guidance which provided an additional transition method for adopting the updated guidance.
 Under the additional transition method, entities may elect to recognize a cumulative-effect adjustment to the opening balance of retained earnings in the year of adoption.
 In June 2020, the FASB issued additional guidance which extends the effective date of ASU 2016-02 for emerging growth companies to begin in fiscal years beginning after December 15, 2021, and interim periods beginning after December 15, 2022.
 Early adoption is permitted.
-The Company adopted this standard for its annual period as of January 1, 2022 by utilizing the effective date option of the modified retrospective transition approach, which does not require application of the guidance to comparative periods in the year of adoption.
-The primary effect of adoption will be recording ROU assets and corresponding lease liabilities for current operating leases.
-We believe the adoption of this standard will have a significant effect on our consolidated balance sheets and currently estimate a ROU asset and lease liability of \$11,800 to \$13,200 to be recorded on January 1, 2022.
+The Company adopted this standard for its annual period as of January 1, 2022 by utilizing the effective date option of the modified retrospective transition approach, which does not require lease liabilities for current operating leases.
+We believe the adoption of this standard will have a significant effect on our consolidated balance sheets and currently estimate a ROU asset and lease liability of \$12,300 to \$13,200 to be recorded on January 1, 2022.
 We do not anticipate that the adoption of this standard will have a significant impact on our consolidated statements of operations and comprehensive income (loss) or our consolidated statements of cash flows.